gagle/node-tftp/README.md

 <a name="event_stats"></a>
 __stats__

 Emitted after the client negotiates the best possible configuration.
 When it is emitted the transfer still hasn't begun.
-It returns as an argument an object similar to this:
+It returns an object similar to this:

 ```
 {